volcanicminds/playbook/how-we-work.md

 ## Effective meetings

-To ensure effective meetings, it's crucial to establish rules that apply to everyone involved, including partners, clients, and coworkers.
+To ensure productive meetings, it's essential to establish ground rules that apply to all participants, including partners, clients, and coworkers.

-Firstly, the meeting should follow specific etiquette, starting between 09:30 to 12:30 and 14:30 to 17:30.
-As a full remote company, attendees should always keep their cameras on during the meetings, and everyone should enter the meeting on time.
+Before all, meetings should adhere to specific etiquette, taking place between 09:30 to 12:30 and 14:30 to 17:30.
+As a fully remote company, attendees are expected to keep their cameras on throughout the meetings and should join on time.

-Only strictly necessary personnel should be invited; anyone who can be informed of the topics discussed by simply sending an email will not be invited but informed through the summary email.
+Only essential personnel should be invited to the meeting, as attendees should be informed of the discussed topics via summary emails when appropriate.
+This avoids wasting attendees' time and ensures that only those who can contribute to the meeting attend.

-Additionally, meetings should not exceed 50 minutes to prevent wasting attendees' time.
-To keep meetings concise, attendees should come prepared and well-informed about the topics beforehand.
+To keep meetings concise, they should not exceed 50 minutes.
+Attendees should come well-prepared and informed about the topics to be discussed.

 Finally, it's essential to end each meeting by sharing established goals or a list of topics to discuss in future meetings.
 By following these guidelines, all attendees can ensure that their meetings are productive and efficient.